brucdarc/cs455/Project2/Readme.md

 Arguments: userName

 Kills all java processes of that user on each 120 machine.
-Use with you're username to kill all clients
+Use with your username to kill all clients